JuliaTeles/DAW-Exercises/README.md

 ###### English | ENG
 ### Introduction
-The repository contains activities done in the classes of Web Application Development III (DAW III) of the third year of the Informatics course - COTIL.
+The repository contains activities done in the classes of Web Application Development (DAW) of the Informatics course - COTIL.
 Here you can find content passed in class and short activities for participation grade, in addition to more elaborate projects that made up the final grade.
 All proposals were made by Professor Simone B. and interpreted/coded by me, in case there are more collaborators in any of the files present they will be mentioned in the header of the codes.